dagster-io/dagster/docs/sections/api/apidocs/libraries/dagster_github.rst

 Posting Issues
 --------------

-Now, you can create issues in Github from Dagster with the Github resource:
+Now, you can create issues in GitHub from Dagster with the GitHub resource:

 .. code-block:: python